dot-mike/nmsnoteswidget/README.md

 ## Usage

 To get started, open LibreNMS and enable the plugin by navigating to Overview->Plugins->Plugins Admin and enable the `nmsnoteswidget` plugin.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Credits

+Thanks to the [LibreNMS](https://github.com/librenms/librenms/) team and the exampleplugin [ExamplePlugin](https://github.com/librenms/librenms/tree/master/app/Plugins/ExamplePlugin) for the inspiration.